A Community Arts & Health Experience

 Artist-led workshops based on traditional Appalachian heritage and traditions (Writing, Music, Mini-documentary creation about place and people) will be used as forums for health promotion, education and screenings with a focus on Heritage and Hope.
-The workshops are being utilized to create a narrative that will launch in summer 2019 shared in partnership with local media outlets, including a live performance during the Heritage and Literacy Day and the Honey Festival in September, and culminating in October 2019.
+The workshops are being utilized to create a set of 20+ written pieces from poetry to essays and a contemporary play - that will launch in summer 2019 shared in partnership with local media outlets, including a live event in fall 2019.

 Parking Lot design with the University of Kentucky Extension Service Office is a collaborative project with community members and the UK Landscape Architecture Program to design and install an artistically considered space focused on Heritage and Hope.
 This design includes centrally located raised garden beds for a “Cancer Prevention Cooking Garden”.
 These beds will be utilized to grow food for the community to use in their gardening and cooking/canning classes, and would contribute to the dialog surrounding cancer prevention through cooking with and eating whole foods.
 Displaying these gardens on Main Street is a visual reminder to all who live there of the history of farming in the region and its relationship to the community sentiment, “food is love”.

 Graduation Embellishments: As a means to recognize the achievements of the students of Breathitt County, we are creating an embellishment for their graduation outfits.
 These embellishment sashes will be quilted by local artisans in collaboration with high school or middle school students.
 Each garment worn by a graduate will be a part of a larger quilt.
 Throughout the ceremony, the embellishments will be configured to reveal a larger quilt that depicts the beautiful mountains around their school and is a symbol of community connection over time to further foster a sense of heritage and pride.